Prounckk/eremeev/content/posts/golang-wasm-working-with-form.md

 - It is a Server-side, ahead-of-time compiling application, so it should use fewer resources to start and run.

 # Conclusion
-Will I use WASM in the future - definitely yes!
+Will I use WASM in the future - definitely, yes!
 Do I know how?
 Not yet, but I feel it has potential and, with good support from the community, can reach a bright future!

 # Links to documentation and other resources
 - [WebAssembly official website](https://webassembly.org)